-(I will add more photos for this trip when and if I find my slides.
-In the meantime, there are two links below that contain many photos of the route.)
+[I will add more photos for this trip if and when I find my slides.
+In the meantime, there are two links below that contain many photos of the route.]

-In 1994 my friends Debbie Barnes and Syd Keel invited me to join them on a backpack through Grand Gulch.
-The Gulch is part of Cedar Mesa one of Utah’s most interesting and prehistorically important areas.
-Debbie and Syd were long time Utah canyon explorers and I could not pass up the opportunity.
-Our group ended up totalling eight.
+In 1994, my friends Debbie Barnes and Syd Keel invited me to join them on a backpack trip through Grand Gulch.
+The Gulch is part of Cedar Mesa, one of Utah’s most interesting and prehistorically important areas.
+Debbie and Syd were long-time Utah canyon explorers and I could not pass up the opportunity.
+Our group ended up totaling 8 climbers.

 Cedar Mesa is cut by a network of canyons filled with prehistoric ruins and rock art panels.
-In addition to the ruins there is beautiful scenery.
-Water has cut Grand Gulch’s Sandstone into spectacular red-orange canyons with arches, cliffs and massive alcoves that were utilized by indigenous peoples for shelter.
+In addition to the ruins, there is beautiful scenery.
+Water has cut Grand Gulch’s sandstone into spectacular red-orange canyons with arches, cliffs and massive alcoves that were used by indigenous peoples for shelter.
 Many of the alcoves were filled with ruins.
 Some were easily accessible.
 Others could only be reached by Class 4-5 climbing.

 “The clay particles hold water that runs down the cliff faces, enabling the bacteria to survive.
 The bacteria absorb trace amounts of the minerals, and then precipitate it as a dark layer, or streak, on the rock surfaces.
 The darker the streak, the longer the process has been happening.”

-For me the most striking element was the ruins of the ancestral Puebloans who inhabited the canyons and the mesas between 700 and 2500 years ago.
-The ruins, including dwellings, farming areas, and rock art sites, are still in wonderful condition.
-The stone and bone tools, pottery pieces, and other artifacts are still important to the modern day Hopi, Ute, Navajo and various Pueblo tribes.
+For me, the most striking element was the ruins of the ancestral Puebloans who inhabited the canyons and the mesas 700-2500 years ago.
+The ruins, including dwellings, farming areas and rock art sites, are still in wonderful condition.
+The stone and bone tools, pottery pieces and other artifacts are still important to the modern-day Hopi, Ute, Navajo and various Pueblo tribes.
 If you make this hike, please be respectful and leave everything as you find it.

-When we hiked Grand Gulch in 1994 we found only hiker created trails in the canyon.
-Most of the route had a decent tread and cairns were found in places.
+When we hiked Grand Gulch in 1994, we found only hiker-created trails in the canyon.
+Most of the route had a decent tread and some cairns.
 The stream bottom offered an alternative route in places.
-However, the stream bottom meanders and we often found use-trails cutting paths across the big curving meanders which shortened the trip a bit.
-We walked on slick rock when ever possible to minimize our impact.
+However, the stream bottom meanders and we often found use trails cutting paths across the big curves which shortened the trip a bit.
+We walked on slick rock whenever possible to minimize our impact.

-It was evident that water, probably during flooding, causes the trail to erode frequently.
-Thus, it likely that the path we followed in 1994 has changed significantly since then.
+It was evident that water (probably during flooding) causes the trail to erode frequently.
+It likely that the path we followed in 1994 has changed significantly since then.
 We crossed areas where the brush had been flattened by recent flooding and we found mud and debris across the canyon floor in a number of spots.
-The meanders, mud, sand and debri made the hiking slow going at times.
+The meanders, mud, sand and debris made the hiking slow at times.

 We arrived late on May 1st and camped near the trailhead by the Kane Guard Station.
-It froze hard during the night at our camp which was roughly 6,400 in elevation.
-So, we were up early and well on our way to Split Level Ruins, 10.0 miles away.
-In the process we dropped down 600 feet where the temperature was much warmer.
+It froze hard during the night at our camp which was at roughly 6,400 feet.
+So we were up early and well on our way to Split Level Ruins, 10.0 miles away.
+In the process, we descended 600 vertical feet where the temperature was much warmer.

-Our second day took us from Split Level Ruins to the junction with Bullet Canyon which I estimated was around a 5.5 mile hike.
-We picked this area to camp because we wanted to make a side trip to Jailhouse Ruin which was 4.8 miles away.
-Camping spots were limited at this junction so our group spread out in an effort to find four tent sites.
+On Day 2, we hiked from Split Level Ruins to the junction with Bullet Canyon which covered about 5.5 miles.
+We picked this area to camp because we wanted to make a side trip to Jailhouse Ruin, which was 4.8 miles away.
+Camping spots were limited at this junction so our group spread out in an effort to find 4 tent sites.
 I found a slick campsite about 100 feet above the canyon and higher than the cottonwood trees that filled the bottom of the canyon.
 We decided to not use the tent as there were few insects and the weather was clear and warm.
 The night sky was terrific from this vantage point.

-Day Three found us facing a long walk from Bullet Canyon to Big Man Panel.
-This involved a nine mile walk which turned out to be the toughest day we encountered.
-This stretch of canyon was filled with time consuming obstacles, meanders, deep sand and mud.
+Day 3 found us facing a long walk from Bullet Canyon to Big Man Panel.
+This involved a 9-mile walk that turned out to be the toughest day we encountered.
+This stretch of canyon was filled with time-consuming obstacles, meanders, deep sand and mud.

-Our fourth day was similar to day three and just under nine miles as our route led from Big Man Panel to the Bannister Ruins.
+Day 4 was similar to Day 3–just under 9 miles as our route led from Big Man Panel to the Bannister Ruins.

-Day Five, our final day, took us to the Collins Spring Trailhead in 5.0 miles where we had left our shuttle vehicles.
+Day 5 (our final day) took us to the Collins Spring trailhead in 5 miles where we had left our shuttle vehicles.
 The trail that climbed up and out of the canyon was actually a maintained trail.
-It was roughly a 400 foot climb out of the canyon.
+It was roughly a 400 vertical foot climb out of the canyon.

 A lot has changed since 1994.
-You will need a permit to make the trip and there are a lot more regulations designed to protect the fragile aspects of the canyon.
-I have listed addresses below as well as a link to a pdf BLM brochure which has a lot of details on the geology and history of Cedar Mesa and Grand Gulch as well as information on securing permits.
+You now need a permit to make the trip and there are a lot more regulations designed to protect the fragile aspects of the canyon.
+I have listed addresses below as well as a link to a BLM brochure that has a lot of details on the geology and history of Cedar Mesa and Grand Gulch as well as information on securing permits.

-One other thing the BLM wants you to know is that:
+One other thing that the BLM wants you to know is that:

 together, making it resistant to wind and water erosion.
 Walking on